 Sleep and exercise are natural ways to improve your health and mood, but they can also feel like chores and burdens.
 Take a deep breath, look at your schedule and find time for you.

 Free time can be hard to find, especially with a jam-packed social schedule.
-Instead of throwing yourself into social commitments that only add to your stress, take a moment to say yes to yourself and address what you feel needs to be done to lighten your load.
+Instead of throwing yourself into social commitments, take a moment to say yes to yourself.
+Address what you feel needs to be done to lighten your load.